nargarawr/www-project-integration-standards/scripts/cre_sync/docs/implementation.md

 Providing standards writers and community members the ability to submit a url linked to a Google spreadsheet and the application/parser import CRE mappings from there is a good idea, however care must be taken to ensure the spreadsheet is acutally parseable.
 In order for this to happen a robust template must be created and a parser from/to this template needs to be written.

+Since the design outlined in requirements.md is simple no more information is required at this stage.

 CRE WebApp & Query Engine
 ---